-Currently I am building guitars that are inspired by the great Spanish master Santos Hernandez.
-These guitars have great value and impress with their unique sound.
-For that I have researched two guitars from Santos Hernandez from 1925 and 1935.
-These two guitars from different periods have kindly been disposed to me by their owners.
-Santos Hernandez made one of the guitars at the Ramirez workshop that is been played by Andreas Segovia.
-Later he started his own workshop.
+I am currently building guitars that are inspired by the great Spanish master Santos Hernandez.
+These guitars are of great value and impress with their unique sound.
+For this purpose, I researched two guitars created by Santos Hernandez dating from 1925 and 1935 respectively.
+These two guitars, from different periods, were kindly made available to me by their owners.
+Santos Hernandez made one of the guitars at the Ramirez workshop and has been played by Andreas Segovia.
+He later started his own workshop.

 Scharpach classical guitar